puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 ### The Production Environment Node Group

-Use this node group when you have nodes that should always be assigned the production environment.
+Nodes in this group will be assigned to the production environment.

 #### Classes

 You should never add any classes to this group.
 This group should only be used to set the production environment for matching nodes.

 #### Matching Nodes

 Create rules to match nodes that should be assigned the production environment.
 Alternatively, you can manually pin the nodes to the group.

+By default, this group matches all nodes.

 #### Notes